offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    Negate the total score to get the minimum number of operations.
 In the example above, the final score of -3 maps to a minimum of 3 operations.

  * `{bm} genome rearrangement/(genome rearrangement|chromosomal rearrangement|chromosome rearrangement)/i` - A type of mutation where chromosomes break and get glued back together in a different order.
-Genomes have fragile regions where breakage is more likely to happen.
+The most common form of this type of mutation is reversal_GR, where an interval of a chromosome gets flipped around.

+   If an organism survives genome rearrangement, the segments of the genome that were moved around are referred to as synteny blocks.
+Synteny blocks are identified by comparing two genomes against each other.

+ * `{bm} reversal/(reversal)_GR/i` - The most common form of genome rearrangement, where an interval of a chromosome gets flipped around.
+Even though they're the most common form of genome rearrangement, reversal_GRs rarely stick around because they either result in the death or sterility.

+ * `{bm} reversal distance` - The minimum number of reversal_GRs required to transform sequence P to sequence Q. The short-hand for this is `{kt} d_{rev}(P, Q)`.

  * `{bm} dosage compensation/(sex-chromosome dosage compensation|sex chromosome dosage compensation|dosage compensation)/i` - The mechanism by which sex chromosome gene expression is equalized between different sexes of the same species.